MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-proximity-placement-scenarios.md

 With the command above, a Windows based VM is deployed.
 After this VM deployment succeeded, the datacenter scope of the proximity placement group is defined within the Azure region.
 All subsequent VM deployments that reference the proximity placement group as in the last command, will be deployed in the same Azure datacenter as long as the VM type can be hosted on hardware placed in that datacenter and/or capacity for that VM type is available.

 ## Combine Availability Sets and Availability Zones with proximity placement groups
-One of the disadvantages for SAP system deployments is the fact that SAP in cases where you want to leverage Azure Availability Zones, the SAP application layer can't be deployed using availability sets.
+Using Availability Zones for SAP System deployments, one of the disadvantages is the fact that the SAP application layer can't be controlled deployed using availability sets within the specific zone.
 Since you want to have the SAP application layer deployed in the same zones as the DBMS layer, and referencing an Availability Zone and an availability set when deploying a single VM is not supported, you were forced to deploy your application layer by referencing a zone and thereby lose the capability of making sure that the application layer VMs got spread across different update and failure domains.
 With the help of proximity placement groups, you can overcome this restriction.
 The sequence of deployments would look like:

 - Create a proximity placement group